CongducPham/LowCostLoRaGw/README.md

 		- password: loragateway
 		- **it is strongly advise to change the pi user's password**
 	- The LoRa gateway starts automatically when RPI is powered on
-	- With an RPI3, the Raspberry will automatically act as a WiFi access point
+	- With an RPI3 and RPI0W, the Raspberry will automatically act as a WiFi access point
 		- SSID=WAZIUP_PI_GW_27EB27F90F for instance
 		- password=loragateway
 		- **it is strongly advise to change this WiFi password**